 In March of 2018, U.S. District Court Judge Amy Totenberg of the Northern District of Georgia issued an order denying most of Mercedes’s arguments attempting to dismiss Plaintiffs’ putative class action against Mercedes over allegations of mold in Mercedes vehicle AC.
 At the same time, the Court confirmed the validity of plaintiffs’ claims that Mercedes-Benz misled its customers by selling them expensive cars Mercedes knew to have defective, mold-harboring climate control systems.
 Per the Court’s order, the case will now move into the discovery phase.
 In particular, the Court has asked the parties to consider how discovery already taken in the related California case (discussed below) can be applied in this case to save time and cost, and increase efficiency in the discovery process.

-Second Mercedes-Benz Mold Lawsuit Filed in Georgia Federal Court in 2017
+May 2017: Second Mercedes-Benz Mold Lawsuit Filed in Georgia Federal Court in 2017

 In May of 2017, Lieff Cabraser and co-counsel filed a class action lawsuit in federal court in Georgia against Mercedes-Benz USA on behalf of consumers over complaints that various Mercedes vehicles dating as far back as the 1999 model year through to the present have a serious design defect that causes the air conditioning system to accumulate mold and mildew, spewing extremely unpleasant odors throughout the vehicles any time the air system is in use.
 The lawsuit seeks class action status and effective long-term repairs, as well as monetary damages for affected Mercedes-Benz owners and lessees, among other relief.
 Lieff Cabraser partner and case attorney Annika K. Martin is featured in this October 2017 WSB-TV news report alerting Georgia consumers to the Mercedes-Benz AC Mold lawsuit.